 Integrated nanoelectronics and circuits for medical applications, extremely low power medical electronics and sensors, high band- width wireless communication devices, self-healing circuits and systems, on-chip tera-hertz sources, and systems-on-a-chip.

 Magnetic spectroscopy, bioassay, and drug-screening platforms, micro-PCR and sequencer, and on-chip bio-sensors.

 Medical Diagnostic, Monitoring, and Therapeutic Implants

 Microscale implants with new functionalities to interface intact tissues and/or to replace defective functions: retinal implants, spinal cord implants, ECG implants, cardiovascular implants, implantable pressure sensors, glucose sensors, drug delivery pumps, and implantable bio-analyte sensors.

 Biocompatible medical materials, nanoscale-engineered smart materials, device-tissue interface, and cell-material interactions.

 Medical Imaging and Sensing

-Medical photonics and sensors, advanced imaging technologies, micro flow-field imaging, computational image analysis, lensless microscopy-on-a-chip, diagnostic and therapeutic ultrasound, and shock waves, single-molecule detection and diagnostics, magnetic spectroscopy, tera-hertz imaging, Raman spectroscopy, photoacoustic tomography, thermoacoustic tomography, non-invasive label-free biomedical imaging and magnetic resonance imaging.
+Medical photonics and sensors, advanced imaging technologies, micro flow-field imaging, computational image analysis, lensless microscopy-on-a-chip, diagnostic and therapeutic ultrasound, and shock waves, single-molecule detection and diagnostics, magnetic spectroscopy, tera-hertz imaging, Raman spectroscopy, photoacoustic tomography, thermoacoustic tomography, compressed ultrafast photography, holographic microscopy, non-invasive label-free biomedical imaging, magnetic resonance imaging, and wearable biosensors.